Welcome to Marula Tree Massage

 Massage therapy is designed to be used in conjunction with conventional treatments and is used to seek to relieve the symptoms of cancer, or the side effects of conventional treatments but is not a treatment, in any way, for cancer.

-ALL scars can be worked on – mastectomies, breast reconstruction after mastectomy, knee or hip replacements, surgery, burns, keyhole surgery and drain sites etc. Many people with scars, have some level of dysfunction but believe that “it’s just my scar and that’s how it is; nothing can be done about it”, and they live with a lot of inconvenience, some of the inconvenience just becomes a part of life but it still bothers them.
+EVERY scar can be worked on – your mastectomy scar, the scar from breast reconstruction after mastectomy, knee or hip replacement scars, surgery scars, burns, keyhole surgery and drain sites etc. Many people with scars, have some level of dysfunction but believe that “it’s just my scar and that’s how it is; nothing can be done about it”, or, “The doctor/surgeon said there is nothing that can be done about it and I have to live with it”, and so they live with a lot of inconvenience or make changes to their lives to accommodate, or avoid, those inconveniences.
+Why would you do that if ScarWork™ Therapy can help?
 Scars can adhere to the surrounding tissues while they are healing and it is possible to feel where these adhesions are; it’s possible to see the effects as well by looking for puckering or dips and dents in the scar.
 There is much anecdotal evidence, from people who have had ScarWork™ Therapy who say that they have better range of motion, their scar isn’t so red and lumpy, noticeable, sunk in, tight, lopsided etc. Scars can be worked on from 10 weeks after surgery to 20 or 30 years afterwards – people report improvement even after that length of time.

 I have taken this following information from the book “Traumatic Scar Tissue Management” by Nancy Keeney Smith and Catherine Ryan:-